brybrophy/enumitron/README.md

 ## Constraints

 All enums are required to have unique names and ids.
-If there are objects with duplicate names or ids in the array that is passed into the Enumitron constructor, a error will be thrown.
+If there are objects with duplicate names or ids in the array that is passed into the Enumitron constructor, an error will be thrown.

 ## Getters